-The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the State Compliance Audit Guide and which are described in the accompanying Schedule of Findings and Recommendations.
-Our opinion on compliance is not modified with respect to these matters.
+The results of our auditing procedures disclosed instances of noncompliance, which is required to be reported in accordance with the State Compliance Audit Guide and which is described in the accompanying schedule of findings and recommendations as items 2019-001 and 2019-002.
+Our opinion on compliance is not modified with respect to this matter.

-The City's responses to the noncompliance findings identified in our audit are described in the accompanying Schedule of Findings and Recommendations as finding 2016-2.
-The City's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the responses.
+South Weber City's response to the noncompliance findings identified in our audit is described in the same accompanying schedule of findings and recommendations as mentioned above.
+South Weber City's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.